SAP-samples/btp-azure-opensap/Week4/Unit4/README.md

 # Connecting SAP Analytics Cloud with SAP HANA Cloud

-In this exercise we will setup connection between SAP Analytics Cloud (SAC) and SAP HANA Cloud.
-In Unit 5 we will visualize ADX data in a SAP Analytics Cloud story.
+In this exercise we will setup a connection between SAP Analytics Cloud (SAC) and SAP HANA Cloud.
+In Unit 5 we will finally visualize ADX data in a SAP Analytics Cloud story.

 ## Problems
 > If you have any issues with the exercises, don't hesitate to open a question in the openSAP Discussion forum for this course.
 Provide the exact step number: "Week4Unit4, Step 1.1: Command cannot be executed.
 My expected result was [...], my actual result was [...]".
 Logs, etc. are always highly appreciated.